 A few years ago, I found myself struggling to thank God.
 I just couldn’t see how He was good in my life, and I didn’t see anything to thank Him for.
 That’s when a leader challenged me to keep a thanksgiving journal.
 For 90 days, I was to write down three things to thank God for daily.
 That’s 270 things to be thankful for—without any repeats!
 I ended up thanking God for the minute details in life that I tended to take for granted: blue skies and sunny days, good health, and for hands and feet to do His work.

 Psalm 118:24 says, “The Lord has done it this very day: let us rejoice today and be glad.”
 God sustains us with His breath and life each day—how can we not be thankful?
 When we practise gratitude daily, we will see God’s fingerprints in life and find joy and contentment in it.

 Try this: hold up a Bible at arm’s length, before slowly bringing it closer to you.
 Eventually, the Bible will occupy your view and you won’t be able to see anything else.
 Of course, it doesn’t mean that everything else isn’t there; it simply is a change of view and perspective.
 Your focus is now on God.

 As the classic hymn “Turn your eyes upon Jesus” goes, “the things of earth will grow strangely dim in the light of His glory and grace”.
 How true!
 When we fix our eyes on Jesus, we will find ourselves less tempted and overwhelmed by the lures and challenges of this world.

 When we wait on God daily, we also find strength and rest in Him (Isaiah 40:31).
-Successful living begins when we recognize that we are weak and that we need God’s help.
+Successful Christian living life begins when we recognize that we are weak and that we need God’s help.
 He, not ourselves, becomes our strength to get through each day.

 “Come to me, all you who are weary and burden, and I will give you rest.”
 (Matthew 11:28)